Alma-Tb/Quiz-Game/README.md

 ● Store the user’s name
 ● view the highest score of the user, and even reset the score.
-● Divides into two rounds.
-Users must pass the first round to reach the second one
-● Displaying all question fields.
+● Divides into two rounds-->Users must pass the first round to reach the second one ● Displaying all question fields.
 ● The user chooses the field.
 ● Saving the users’ name and their highest score in a file or